-- Lopez De Haro Rioja $19.00+ deposit: The beautiful aromas and flavors of dark berries, toasty oak, vanilla and notes of spice and cocoa mellowed by barrel and bottle aging are the perfect match for bittersweet chocolate.
+- Lopez De Haro Rioja $19.00+ deposit: The beautiful aromas and flavours of dark berries, toasty oak, vanilla and notes of spice and cocoa mellowed by barrel and bottle ageing are the perfect match for bittersweet chocolate.

 - Earthquake Zinfandel $38.00+ deposit: Strap yourself to your seat and get ready for this 16% ABV brooding monster to rock your palate.
 Keeping everything in balance when the alcohol hits 16% is tough to pull off but the Michael-David Winery seems to do it every time.
 Luscious, rich fruit with silky tannins and dark chocolate flavours lurking in the mid-palate, this seductive wine is perfect for dark chocolate and romance.

 - Apothic Sweet Red Wine $17.00+ deposit: A blissful combination of Zinfandel, Merlot, Syrah and Grenache.
 Unctuous berry, plum cherry fruit with flavours of toffee, vanilla and creme brulee in the finish.
 Should be pretty good!

 - Ca Montebello Sangue di Giuda $16.00+ deposit: A unique red dessert wine with hints of violets together with raspberry and blueberry jams.
 The slight fizz or frizzante, as the Italians call it, add to the fun of this wine.
 Bring on the milk chocolate.